 These complications often require hospitalization and may result in death.
 The flu virus can also significantly impact cancer care, including delaying treatment regimens such as chemotherapy and immunotherapy.

-The American Cancer Society recommends getting a flu shot for most people with cancer.
-However, mesothelioma patients should talk to their doctor first to make sure it’s the right decision.
-Certain cancer treatments, such as chemotherapy, may cause the flu vaccine to not work as well or not work at all.
+The American Cancer Society recommends getting a flu shot for most cancer patients.
+However, mesothelioma patients should talk to their doctor to make sure it’s the right decision.
+Specific cancer treatments, such as chemotherapy, may cause the flu vaccine not to work as well or not work at all.

-The Centers for Disease Control and Prevention recommend that family members, caregivers and anyone else who may be around a cancer patient get a flu shot to prevent spreading the virus.
+The Centers for Disease Control and Prevention recommend that family members, caregivers and anyone else who may be around a cancer patient get a flu shot to prevent the spreading of the virus.

 Pneumonia is a common lung infection caused by bacteria, viruses or fungi.
 The flu virus is a common cause of viral pneumonia in adults.

-Pleural fluid that results from pneumonia or lung abscess is known as parapneumonic
+The pleural fluid resulting from pneumonia or lung abscess is called parapneumonic effusion (PPE).

 According to a 2007 study in Clinical Infectious Diseases, 20 to 57 percent of the 1 million patients hospitalized with pneumonia each year in the U.S. develop PPE.

 Pleural effusions occur in approximately 90 percent of pleural mesothelioma cases, causing shortness of breath, dry cough and sharp chest pains.
-Recurring pleural effusions is a common warning sign of mesothelioma cancer.
+Recurring pleural effusions are a common warning sign of mesothelioma cancer.

 Pneumonia can be life-threatening, especially for people diagnosed with cancer.
 Fighting off the infection can be very challenging for pleural mesothelioma patients.

-Contracting pneumonia while battling mesothelioma can result in longer hospital stays, a decreased ability to tolerate treatments and even death.
+Contracting pneumonia while battling mesothelioma can result in more extended hospital stays, a decreased ability to tolerate treatments and even death.

-Identifying pneumonia if you have pleural mesothelioma may be more difficult because the symptoms are so similar.
+Identifying pneumonia if you have pleural mesothelioma may be more complex because the symptoms are similar.

 Chronic obstructive pulmonary disease is a chronic lung disease that makes it hard for you to breathe.
 The two main types of COPD are chronic bronchitis and emphysema.